Everything You Need to Know About Slack Notifications…and a Few Surprises

 Collaboration and communications can be organized by channels, group discussions, or private chats with integrations from a multitude of other apps enabling a one-stop hub for your entire workflow.

-Because it is a central hub for communication, Slack notifications and alerts can be overwhelming if not properly customized.
+Because it is a central hub for communication, Slack badges and alerts can be overwhelming if not properly customized.

 Getting the Most Out of Slack Notifications